Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Find out the shortest path from an assembly to a type, helpful to works related to "Separation".

 #### Instruction
-1. Select Version, Start Assembly, and Target Type.
+1. Input VERSION, START ASSEMBLY, and TARGET TYPE.
 2. Get Results.
 ![ShortestPathA2T](image/ShortestPathA2T.png "One Shortest Path From Assembly To Type Overview")
 **One Shortest Path From Assembly To Type Overview**